jborean93/sspilib/README.md

 The functions under the `sspi` namespace expose the various SSPI functions under a more Pythonic snake_case format.
 For example the [AcquireCredentialsHandle](https://learn.microsoft.com/en-us/windows/win32/secauthn/acquirecredentialshandle--general) function is exposed as `sspi.acquire_credentials_handle`.

-Errors are raised as a `WinError` which contains the error message as formatted by Windows and the error code.
+Errors are raised as a `WindowsError` which contains the error message as formatted by Windows and the error code.
-Some of the objects and constants are exposed as Python clasess/dataclasses/enums for ease of use.
+For Linux there is a compatible `sspi.WindowsError` class that is structured like the Windows only `WindowsError` builtin.
-Some functions expose buffers that contain dynamically allocated memory from SSPI if requested and need to be explicitly freed if needed.
+Some of the objects and constants are exposed as Python classes/dataclasses/enums for ease of use.
 Please read through the docstring of the function that will be used to learn more about how to use them.

 ## Linux Support